jeblad/jeblad.github.io/_posts/2019-12-03-ai-vs-machine-learning.md

 Then it is this highly hot topic of embodied AI.
 Is it necessary for an strong AI to have a body, and to experience the world?
 Some researchers say so, while other disagree.
 If it is so, then it will strongly limit what can be called a strong AI.
 It will also make a question *what is a sufficient body*.
 Is it necessary for a sentient being to open a fridge, take out a beer, and watch CNN?

-Be careful when describing something as an “AI” if it is merely a “narrow AI”, use other terms like “machine learning”, they are far more descriptive.
+Be careful when describing something as an “AI” if it is merely a “narrow AI”.
+Use other terms like “machine learning”, they are far more descriptive.
 Calling an RPA or similar systems for intelligent gives a false pretense of real AI, which such systems are not.